Myopia Control

 at Omaha Primary EyeCare

-Also known as nearsightedness, myopia is a common condition in which people have trouble seeing something in the distance while still seeing objects up close clearly.
+Also known as nearsightedness, myopia makes it difficult to see distant objects while up-close objects remain clear.
 People with myopia have difficulty reading a blackboard in a classroom or signs on the highway while driving.

-Myopia is diagnosed during an eye exam and is a vision condition commonly diagnosed before the age of 20.
+Myopia can be diagnosed during an eye exam with a qualified optometrist.
+It typically begins in childhood, often between the ages of 6 and 12.
 However, adults can also develop myopia due to certain conditions and diseases, such as diabetes.

 How is myopia treated?